Sutured manifold hierarchies and the Thurston norm: Euler classes of taut foliations and the Thurston norm

-\bd[Algebraically fully marked surfaces]\cite{gabai_fully_2020} Let $\mc F$ be a taut foliation of a compact oriented $3$-manifold $M$, with $\mc F$ transverse to $\partial M$.
+\bd[Algebraically fully marked surfaces]\cite{gabai_fully_2020} Let $\mc F$ be a taut foliation of $(M,\partial M)$.
 Let $S\subset M$ be a properly embedded oriented surface with no sphere nor disk components.
-We say that $S$ is \emph{algebraically fully marked} if the following equality holds \ed
+We say that $S$ is \emph{algebraically fully marked} with respect to $\mc F$ if the following equality holds When the foliation $\mc F$ is clear from the context, we just say that $S$ is algebraically fully marked. \ed